JordiPolo/oas_proxy/openapi_utils/README.md

 # Openapi Utils

-Extensions methods for multiple structs of the [Openapiv3 library](https://github.com/glademiller/openapiv3).
+This crate provides extensions methods for multiple structs of the [Openapiv3 crate](https://github.com/glademiller/openapiv3).

+It aims at making it more ergonomic to work with the information in the openapi contracts.

+## Usage

-This library provides a `deref_all` method on the root `openapiv3::OpenAPI` data type.
-This method would inline all the "$ref" in the document.
+This crate provides a `deref_all` method on the `openapiv3::OpenAPI` data type.
+This method would inline all the `$ref` in the document.

+### Example

 ```
 use openapi_utils::SpecExt;